avast/cactus/grpc-common/README.md

 case class MyResponse(results: Map[String, Int])

-trait ClientTrait extends AutoCloseable { // the trait may or may not extend AutoCloseable def get(request: MyRequest): Future[ServerResponse[MyResponse]] // keep this format!
+trait ClientTrait extends AutoCloseable { // the trait may or may not extend AutoCloseable, see below def get(request: MyRequest): Future[ServerResponse[MyResponse]] // keep this format!
 }
 ```